prudhvideep/Video-Face-Recognition/README.md

 ### Backend

-Our app is a video analysis application that uses four Lambda functions to implement a multi-stage pipeline to process videos sent by users.
+Our video analysis application uses four Lambda functions to implement a multi-stage pipeline to process videos sent by users.

 - The pipeline starts with a user uploading a video to the input bucket.
 - ***video-splitting function*** splits the video into frames and chunks them into the group-of-pictures (GoP) using FFmpeg.
 It stores this group of pictures in an intermediate stage-1 bucket.
-- ***face-recognition function*** extracts the faces in the pictures using a Single Shot MultiBox Detector (SSD) algorithm and uses only the frames that have faces in them for face recognition.
+- ***face-recognition function*** extracts the faces in the pictures using a Single Shot MultiBox Detector (SSD) algorithm and uses only the frames with faces for face recognition.
 It uses a pre-trained CNN model (ResNet-34) for face recognition and outputs the name of the extracted face.
 The final output is stored in the output bucket.

 The structure of the application is shown in the figure below.
 I used AWS Lambda for serverless computation and S3 for storing the data required for the functions.